Special educational needs teachers play a key role in supporting young people who need extra help and guidance with

 Qualified teachers can also undertake additional training to teach pupils with special educational needs.

-You will also need an enhanced Disclosure and Barring Service (DBS) check to work with children or young adults in the UK.
-Without a DBS check, you are not allowed to work with children unsupervised.
+You'll also need an enhanced Disclosure & Barring Service (DBS) check to work with children or young adults in the UK.

 For criminal record checks in Scotland and Northern Ireland, see:

 You'll need to show:

 - commitment to working with pupils with special educational needs